fommil/fpmortals/manuscript/frontmatter.md

 every concept with practical examples, in Scala.

 There are many ways to do Functional Programming in Scala.
-This book focuses on using cats, but you can instead use scalaz or roll your own framework.
+This book focuses on using [cats](http://typelevel.org/cats/) with [freestyle](http://frees.io/docs/), but you can instead use [scalaz](https://github.com/scalaz/scalaz) or roll your own framework.

 This book is designed to be read from cover to cover, in the order presented, with a rest between chapters.
-To ensure that the book is concise, important concepts are not repeated: intentionally against modern education theory.
+To ensure that the book is concise, important concepts are not always repeated.
+Re-read sections that are confusing, they will be important later.

 A computer is not necessary to follow along.
 If you would like hands-on exercises, we recommend [scala-exercises.org](https://www.scala-exercises.org/)